drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_drash_approved_services/csrf.md

 [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection
 service inspired by
 [expressjs/csurf](http://expressjs.com/en/resources/middleware/csurf.html).
 It
-can be simply placed as a middleware for your resources and you are all set!
+can be placed as a middleware for your resources.
 Simply add it to your resources that require CSRF protection and you are all set!

 ## Table of Contents